userfront/react-example/README.md

 Just like it says, we can now edit the `src/App.js` file to start working.

-Replace the contents of `src/App.js` with the following, based on the React Router quickstart:
+Replace the contents of `src/App.js` with the following:

 ```jsx
 // src/App.js